|Gaia Screen shot|

 Canyoneering started it off due to needing, or at least wanting very precise approach info for the up climb route to the top and entry into many Death Valley Canyons.
 I generally did not have topographic maps for any of these canyons and relied on route descriptions and photos.
 So I started printing online topos but pretty quickly got tired of that due to many factors including having to print so many pages to cover an area as well as the expense of the ink for the printer.
 I reluctantly decided to buy a GPS unit but I had virtually no clue as to what to buy or how to use it.
 Researching online I made the decision to buy an Garmin Oregon 600 series.
 Along with that I found sites that helped me learn its use and how to create routes.
 Luc Mehl has a very good tutorial on building routes and importing them into your GPS.
 In a nutshell it uses Google Earth to plot out your route which you then import into Garmin's Basecamp software, then download to your GPS unit.

-Then I discovered Gaia GPS, a cell app for both Iphone and Android, $20 US.
+Then I discovered Gaia GPS, a phone app for both Iphone and Android, $20 US.
 Most of the time my explorations take me far out of cell phone range.
 Gaia provides a way to precisely navigate without the need for cell coverage...provided you download maps for offline use prior to going out of service areas.
 This was like a manna from heaven for me.
 A good 'ol topo interface and you can download satellite imagery to boot!
 (Luc's page tells you how to get Google Earth vs the default sat imagery).
 And the double extra bonus is that used wisely and conservatively my 10000mAh battery would power the system for multiple weeks without need of recharging!
-Maybe I'll get a smaller battery now?
 There are many Gaia tutorials out there but here's a good you tube to get you started.
 Do you have to download maps? yes, but the interface in Gaia makes it easy, and you download directly to Gaia vs. yet another software interface.
 I also use Acme mapper in the initial stages of identifying a viable route.
-I often go both roadless and trail-less.
+I often go both road-less and trail-less.
 The ability to easily toggle back and forth between topo and satellite is a huge bonus.
-Once I identify a route on Acme mapper, I plan a track on Google earth, (be sure to save as file type .kml) import to Gaia, download Gaia map section to cover your route and voila!
-Electronic bliss!
-And one more thing.
-If your route source is a .GPX file you can easily convert to phone friendly .kml using Gpx2kml
+Once I identify a route on Acme mapper, I plan a track on Google earth, (be sure to save as file type .kml or .kmz) import to Gaia, (you can directly email yourself the .kml file then send to Gaia from your email message!) download Gaia map/satellite section to cover your route and voila, electronic bliss!
+If your route source is a .GPX file you can easily convert to phone friendly .kml using Gpx2kml.

 For street navigation all over the world there is Maps.me.
 I have not had the opportunity yet to use this one but it looks good from the outside.